Service Level Agreements (SLAs) and Service Level Management (SLM)

 Service level management on the other hand deals with the monitoring and reporting on service levels.
 It ensures that the service levels within the SLAs are monitored and, if they are not met, the relevant processes are informed so that they can take the appropriate actions.

-At the simplistic level, network and internet service providers use SLAs as a means to describe the minimum service to which they are prepared to commit themselves.
+At a simplistic level, network and internet service providers use SLAs as a means to describe the minimum service to which they are prepared to commit themselves.
 At a more useful level, SLAs are used between independent organisations, as well as between divisions of the same organisation, as an effective means of setting out the planned relationship between the two.

-The key word in 'service level agreement' is 'Service'.
+The key word in 'service level agreement' is 'service'.
 It relates, in other words, to services, not to products.
 Product specifications and supply requirements are efficiently dealt with through traditional procurement arrangements.

 SLAs must contain clearly defined levels of service; these levels must be capable of measurement, and they must be directly relevant to the effective performance of the service supplier.
 An SLA that doesn't contain meaningful, measurable levels of performance is not worth the paper it's written on.